Hot Tottie: Background and composition

-Critical reception
+Reception

 Jay-Z contributed vocals to the song.

-Coining the track as "sleazed-up," Andy Kellman of AllMusic noted the track as a standout from Versus.
+Coining the track as "sleazed-up", Andy Kellman of AllMusic noted the track as a standout from Versus.
 Sarah Rodman of the Boston Globe called "Hot Tottie" the essential track on the EP, and said that Jay-Z "bumps up the fun factor" on the "burbling" track.
 Mark Edward Nero of About.com gave the song a positive review, saying that it was "a rock-solid tour de force featuring Usher vocalizing how smooth he is."
 Nero also commended Jay-Z's verse but said the only negative to the song was Ester Dean's vocals which were similar to those of Rihanna.
 Mikael Wood of Entertainment Weekly stated that the song is "nasty in all the right ways."
 Jeff Weiss of the Los Angeles Times says that Usher remains on the "R&B's A-list" with tracks like the song, calling it "as intoxicating as its namesake."

-Chart performance

 Based on airplay only, the song debuted on the Billboard Hot 100 at number 100.
 In its second week it rose to number eighty-eight.
 In its third week, due to the release of Versus, the song's sales elevated to number twenty-five after selling 52,000 digital downloads, and collected greatest gainer recognitions.
 It later peaked at number twenty-one on the chart, while reaching number seventeen on the Hot 100 Airplay and twenty-one on the Hot Digital Songs chart.
 The song reached number nine on the US R&B/Hip-Hop Songs chart, and number twenty-seven on the US Pop Songs chart.
 Internationally, "Hot Tottie" peaked at number sixty-two on the Canadian Hot 100.
-Although it was not released officially as a single in the UK, the song reached number 104 on the UK Singles Chart and number twenty-seven on the UK R&B Chart due to sales after the release of Versus only.
+Although it was not officially released as a single in the UK, the song reached number 104 on the UK Singles Chart and number twenty-seven on the UK R&B Chart due to sales after the release of Versus only.